pgbackrest/pgbackrest/README.md

 * Added vagrant test configurations for Ubuntu 12.04 and CentOS 6.

 * Modified wait backoffs to use a Fibonacci sequence rather than geometric.
-This will make then grow less aggresively while still giving reasonable wait times.
+This will make them grow less aggressively while still giving reasonable wait times.

 * More options for regression tests and improved code to run in a variety of environments.